nasa-jpl/autoRIFT/README.md

 <img src="figures/regular_grid.png" width="100%">

-***Output of "autorift" module for a pair of Sentinel-1A/B images (20170221-20170227) at Jakobshavn Glacier of Greenland over a regular-spacing grid: (a) estimated x-direction (range) pixel displacement, (b) estimated y-direction (minus azimuth) pixel displacement, (c) light interpolation mask, (b) x-direction chip size used.***
+***Output of "autorift" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/geogrid) at Jakobshavn Glacier of Greenland over a regular-spacing grid: (a) estimated x-direction (range) pixel displacement, (b) estimated y-direction (minus azimuth) pixel displacement, (c) light interpolation mask, (b) x-direction chip size used.***

 ### 3.3 Radar image over user-defined geographic-coordinate grid

 <img src="figures/autorift1.png" width="100%">

-***Output of "autorift" module for a pair of Sentinel-1A/B images (20170221-20170227) at Jakobshavn Glacier of Greenland over user-defined geographic-coordinate grid (same as the Demo at https://github.com/leiyangleon/geogrid): (a) estimated x-direction (range) pixel displacement, (b) estimated y-direction (minus azimuth) pixel displacement, (c) light interpolation mask, (b) x-direction chip size used.
+***Output of "autorift" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/geogrid) at Jakobshavn Glacier of Greenland over user-defined geographic-coordinate grid: (a) estimated x-direction (range) pixel displacement, (b) estimated y-direction (minus azimuth) pixel displacement, (c) light interpolation mask, (b) x-direction chip size used.
 Notes: all maps are established exactly over the same geographic-coordinate grid from input.***